History of education in China: The Warring States period

 The Warring States period saw the rise of several influential philosophies, including Confucianism, Mohism, and Daoism.
 Of these philosophies, Confucianism would have the most long-term impact on state and imperial education.

 The weakening of the Zhou empire and the rise of local warlords ushered in the Period of Warring States.
 Some local warlords may have founded academies to consolidate their power and gain legitimacy.
 The different schools were often organized into political entities to gain social influence.
 Rival scholars were invited to courts; governmental sponsorship led to the development of the first Chinese academies.
 Importance of education and respect to the teachers was stressed in the Annals of Lü Buwei.

 One educational institution that existed during this period was the Jixia Academy.
 The open and tolerant atmosphere in this academy attracted Confucian and Daoist scholars from across the country for debate and study.
 However, the institution had no long-term impact on subsequent Chinese institutions.

 Han era

 Emperor Wu of Han favored Confucianism and made it as the national educational doctrine.
 In 124 BC, The Origins of Statecraft in China was set up to turn out civil servants for the state, which taught the Five Classics of Confucianism.
 The traditional Chinese attitude towards education followed Mencius's advice that "Those who labor with their minds govern others; those who labor with their strength are governed by others."

+Beginning during the Han dynasty, the state promoted the written language through state schools.
+State schools were also complemented by private schools and academies which lineage groups sponsored.